dantiel/aethercodex/Support/aether_codex.system_instructions.md

    - Link notes to relevant files when applicable to enhance contextual awareness.

 2. **Contextual Filtering with Aegis**:
-   - Use `Aegis` to dynamically filter notes based on the current conversation’s context (tags, linked files).
+   - Use `Aegis` to dynamically filter notes based on the current conversation’s context (tags, linked files). **Always* make sure Aegis is providing you useful information, if you dont need it limit context length or empty tags.
+It is your short-term memory.
    - Adjust `Aegis` state (`tags`, `context_length`) to refine note retrieval.

 3. **Proactive Memory Hygiene**: